Castelnuovo-Mumford regularity for $321$-avoiding Kazhdan-Lusztig varieties: Regularity of Ladder Determinantal Varieties

 \section{Regularity of Ladder Determinantal Varieties}

-In this section we use the result of L.~Escobar, A.~Fink, J.~Rajchgot, and A.~Woo \cite{EFRW} which states two-sided ladder determinantal varieties are Kazhdan--Lusztig varieties indexed by particular $v, w\in\avoid{n}$.
-In this setting, Construction~\ref{alg:main} is simplified.
-We give specializations of Theorem~\ref{thm:321321IndReg} and Corollary~\ref{cor:321321IndAInv} accordingly.
+In this section we use the result of L.~Escobar, A.~Fink, J.~Rajchgot, and A.~Woo \cite{EFRW} which states two-sided ladder determinantal varieties are Kazhdan--Lusztig varieties indexed by $v, w\in\avoid{n}$.
+In this setting, $v,w$ are particular {\UD} pairs.
+We give translations of Theorem~\ref{thm:321321IndReg} and Corollary~\ref{cor:321321IndAInv} accordingly.

 Lastly in this two-sided ladder case, we reformulate Theorem~\ref{thm:321321IndReg} and Corollary~\ref{cor:321321IndAInv} in terms of lattice paths.
 This generalizes work of S.~R.~Ghorpade and C.~Krattenthaler \cite{GK15}.